3raulo9/LIBRARY_MANAGEMENT_PROJECT_JOHN_BRICE/readme.md

 Please replace `/path/to/your/project` with the actual path to your project directory.
 The name `venv` is just an example, you can name your virtual environment as you wish.

-Sure, here is the instruction to install the packages listed in the `requirements.txt` file:
+here is the instruction to install the packages listed in the `requirements.txt` file:

 ```markdown
 ## Installing Packages